jtmerritt/BeSocial/README.md

 ***Large Tasks***
+- add contacts to a group
+- add a group
 - Need to have some kind of happy chime and message after making contact with a friend
-- Create a startup UI
+- Create a first-time startup UI
 - Change UI to infinite tab interface (like photo viewing) for switcing between contacts
 - Access gmail through official API: https://developers.google.com/gmail/android/
 - Access hangouts data: ?